Exercises: Basel and AML Deep Practice

 Your analysis:

 - What typologies might this represent?
-(Consider trade-based money laundering, layering)
+(Consider trade-based money laundering, professional enabler)

 - SAR recommendation with rationale.